muhlikVision/AboutMe/README.md

 I am a MSc Computer Science graduate from Middlesex University with a strong focus on integrating in-demand Artificial Intelligence and Machine Learning technologies into scalable full-stack applications.

-From leveraging Generative AI (like Google Gemini) and predictive ML models to engineering decentralized smart contracts and cross-platform ecosystems, I am passionate about building intelligent, future-proof solutions.
+From leveraging Generative AI and predictive ML models to engineering decentralized smart contracts and cross-platform ecosystems, I am passionate about building intelligent, future-proof solutions.
 I love solving complex problems by bridging the gap between cutting-edge AI, modern data architecture, and seamless user experiences.

 ---